-To ensure you receive a quick diagnosis for unexplained pain or infection concerns, Ramkrishna Surendran, MD, and Suzanne Romadan, MD, offer the convenience of on-site ultrasounds at Rochester Primary Care in Rochester Hills, Michigan.
+To ensure you receive a quick diagnosis for unexplained pain or infection concerns, Ramkrishna Surendran, MD, and Laurie Moy, DO, offer the convenience of on-site ultrasounds at Rochester Primary Care in Rochester and Rochester Hills, Michigan.
 Diagnostic ultrasound testing is fast and painless, requiring no incisions or downtime.
 Find out more about the benefits of ultrasound testing by calling the office today or use the online booking feature.

 An ultrasound is a diagnostic imaging test that produces a real-time visual of the structures inside your body.
 The test is noninvasive, painless, and doesn’t rely on radiation to get the image.
 Instead, sound waves travel through a handheld probe that moves over the surface of your skin.

 These sound waves bounce off internal structures and send a visual picture of internal structures to an external monitor.
 The imaging test can evaluate your major organs, blood vessels, and the flow of blood through the vessels.

 At Rochester Primary Care, on-site ultrasound technology is available for your convenience for a variety of diagnostic and health monitoring needs.

 The physicians at Rochester Primary Care may request an ultrasound as part of a diagnosis or to monitor an existing medical condition.

 You may also undergo an ultrasound as part of a surgical procedure or injection, where ultrasound technology helps guide a needle or instrument into the right place.